og-pr/public_ticket.520/README.md

 React-Native Monorepo
 =================
-This is a simple, basic monorepo for frontend development.
-It is a template or starter kit to share code between different platforms (Web, Android, & iOS) when using React-Native & React-Native-Web.
+This is a simple, basic monorepo for frontend development using React-Native & React-Native-Web.
+It is a template or starter kit to share code between different platforms (Web, Android, & iOS).

 The repo creates a generic app called "tenta" (Latin for try or test) from shared code.
 The key to code sharing is React-Native's [Platform-specific extensions](https://facebook.github.io/react-native/docs/platform-specific-code.html#platform-specific-extensions).
-React-Native will detect when the extension ```.native.js``` , ```.ios.js``` or ```.android.js``` is used and load the relevant platform file when required.
+The extensions are ```.native.js``` , ```.ios.js``` or ```.android.js``` and when used, the relevant platform file is compiled.

-The main benefit of monorepos is to share application logic while keeping the rendering of individual components unique to each platform.
+The main benefit of any monorepo is to share application logic.
+Another benefit is the rendering of individual components unique to each platform.
 Development is mobile-first AND then webapp.

 Installation
 ============